Top 5 Ways to Celebrate Romance in Pensacola

 History, beaches and a hike in the Florida sunshine, is that too much to ask?
 Absolutely not!
 Experience these 5 historic hikes in the Pensacola Bay Area.

 One of the great things about a getaway to the Pensacola Bay Area is you get the best of both worlds: a historic destination with natural scenic beauty, perfect for an outdoor adventure.
-For centuries people have been exploring the Pensacola Bay Area; from Native Americans before the historical era to the moment Tristan de Luna first hiked its shores.
-Today you and your family can spend the day exploring historic forts, hike on the site of a 19th-century water-powered industrial complex, walk around a charming downtown area all while discovering the history of the colonial period.
+For centuries people have been exploring the Pensacola Bay Area, from Native Americans before the historical era to the moment Tristan de Luna first hiked its shores.
+Today you and your family can spend the day exploring historic forts, hiking on the site of a 19th-century water-powered industrial complex, walk around a charming downtown area all while discovering the history of the colonial period.

 The trailhead of the westernmost part of the Florida National Scenic Trail is located in Fort Pickens, just outside the main fort area.
 The walk from the trailhead to Battery Worth is an easy walk just under one mile.
 The trail runs alongside salt marshes and small canals where you'll enjoy viewing turtles and other wildlife.
 It's here that Confederate and Union soldiers clashed as the Confederates made an attempt to retake this fortress.